 I think it holds about the same amount of water as one of the plastic washing bowls, maybe a bit more, and for the same price as a Sea to Summit XBowl, you get a lot for your money.

 We've also found that the Collaps Kitchen sink works well as a flat surface that's ideal for holding things like drinks.

 What about the kitchen sink draining board?

-OK, so we don’t have a draining board, but there is a cool extra you can get with the Outwell Collaps Washing Bowl, and that’s this chopping board with pop out strainer.
+OK, so we don't have a draining board, but you can get a cool extra with the Outwell Collaps Washing Bowl: this chopping board with a pop-out strainer.

-This board fits right over the top of the Collaps washing bowl, so you can cover the bowl and use the pop out strainer, which is great for washing and draining food.
+This board fits right over the Collaps washing bowl, so you can cover the bowl and use the pop-out strainer, which is great for washing and draining food.

-If you look at our camp kitchen setup below, you can see the washing bowl can be covered, and the tap can still pour water through the drainer (which you can just see under the big pot lid).
-Just like you may have in your kitchen at home.
+If you look at our camp kitchen setup below, you can see the washing bowl can be covered, and the tap can still pour water through the drainer (which you can see under the big pot lid) just like you may have in your kitchen at home.

-Update 2015: We’ve been using a number of items from the Outwell Collaps range, and they’ve been excellent.
+We've been using several items from the Outwell Collaps range, and they've been excellent.
 They certainly get the thumbs up from us as a good bit of family camping kit.

 - They've stood up well to a lot of use.

 - They've been really useful.